Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Introduction

 \section{Introduction}

 Learning the unknown governing equations of dynamical systems is of fundamental importance to model physical processes.
 In this context, generic neural models lack built-in physical intuition, thus resulting in limited explainability and poor generalization beyond the data support.
-Physics-informed neural networks~\citep{Karniadakis21:PINN} drastically improve performance by embedding fundamental physical properties, such as conservation laws and boundary conditions, into neural networks.
-Various models incorporate physical intuition as soft constraints via penalty terms in the loss function.
+Embedding fundamental physical properties, such as conservation laws and boundary conditions, into neural networks has been shown to drastically improve their performance.
+Various models incorporate physical intuition as soft constraints via penalty terms in the loss function~\citep{Saqlain23:PINNs}.
 This often leads to suboptimal enforcement of physical properties and to stiff optimization~\citep{wang2021understanding}, motivating the embedding of domain-specific priors as hard constraints in specialized neural architectures.
-This allowed recent methods to preserve energy~\citep{Greydanus2019HNN,CranmerGreydanus2020LNN,Lutter2023DeLaN}, conserve mass and momentum~\citep{jnini2025riemann}, and strictly enforce general conservation laws~\citep{liu2024harnessing}, thereby improving performances, generalization, and stability while yielding physically-consistent predictions.
+This allowed recent methods to learn dynamics that preserve energy~\citep{Greydanus2019HNN,CranmerGreydanus2020LNN,Lutter2023DeLaN}, conserve mass and momentum~\citep{jnini2025riemann}, and strictly enforce general conservation laws~\citep{liu2024harnessing}, thereby improving performances, generalization, and stability while yielding physically-consistent predictions.